trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 .. _TriBITS SE Packages:

-* **TriBITS SE Package**: The combined set of `TriBITS Packages`_ and `TriBITS Subpackages`_ that constitute the basice *Softare Engineering* packages (see ???) of a TriBITS proejct: SE packages are the basis for setting dependencies in the TriBITS system.
+* **TriBITS SE Package**: The combined set of `TriBITS Packages`_ and `TriBITS Subpackages`_ that constitute the basic *Software Engineering* packages (see `Software Engineering Packaging Principles`_) of a TriBITS project: SE packages are the basis for setting dependencies in the TriBITS system.
 For example, the SE Packages provided by the top-level example ``PackageWithSubpackages`` is (in order of increasing dependencies) ``PackageWithSubpackagesSubpackageA``, ``PackageWithSubpackagesSubpackaeB``, ``PackageWithSubpackagesSubpackageC``, and ``PackageWithSubpackages`` (see `TribitsExampleProject`_).

 .. _TriBITS TPLs:

 * `TriBITS TPL`_: The specification for a particular external dependency that is required or can be used in one or more `TriBITS SE Packages`_.
-A TPL (a Third Party Library) typically provides a list of libraries or a list include directories for header files but can also be manifisted in order ways as well.
+A TPL (a Third Party Library) typically provides a list of libraries or a list include directories for header files but can also be manifested in order ways as well.
 Examples of basic TPLs include ``BLAS``, ``LAPACK``, and ``Boost``.

 .. _TriBITS Repositories:

-* `TriBITS Repository`_: A collection of one or more `TriBITS Packages`_ specified in a `<repoDir>/PackagesList.cmake`_ file.
+* `TriBITS Repository`_: A collection of one or more `TriBITS Packages`_ specified in a `<repoDir>/PackagesList.cmake`_ file and zero or more TPL declarations specified in a `<repoDir>/TPLsList.cmake`_ file.

 .. _TriBITS Projects:

-* `TriBITS Project`_: A collection of `TriBITS Repositories`_ and `TriBITS Packages`_ that defines a CMake ``PROJECT`` defining soiftware which can be directly configured with ``cmake`` and then built, tested, and installed.
+* `TriBITS Project`_: A collection of `TriBITS Repositories`_ and `TriBITS Packages`_ that defines a CMake ``PROJECT`` defining software which can be directly configured with ``cmake`` and then be built, tested, installed, etc..

 .. _TriBITS Meta-Project:
 .. _TriBITS Meta-Projects:

-* **TriBITS Meta-Project**: A `TriBITS Project`_ that contains no `TriBITS packages`_ or `TriBITS TPLs`_ but is composed out of other `TriBITS Repositories`_.
+* **TriBITS Meta-Project**: A `TriBITS Project`_ that contains no native `TriBITS packages`_ or `TriBITS TPLs`_ but is composed out packages from other other `TriBITS Repositories`_.

-In this document, dependenices are described as either being *upstream* or *downstream/forward* as defined as:
+In this document, dependencies are described as either being *upstream* or *downstream/forward* defined as:

 .. _upstream:
 .. _upstream dependency:
 .. _upstream dependencies:

 * If unit "B" requires (or can use, or comes before) unit "A", then "A" is an **upstream dependency** of "B".

 .. _downstream:
 .. _downstream dependency:
 .. _downstream dependencies:

-* If unit "B" requires (or can use, or comes before) unit "A", then "B" is an **downstream or forward dependency** of "A".
+* If unit "B" requires (or can use, or comes before) unit "A", then "B" is a **downstream dependency** or a **forward dependency** of "A".

 The following subsections define the major structural units of a TriBITS project in more detail.
-Each structural unit is described along with the files and directories assoicated with each.
+Each structural unit is described along with the files and directories associated with each.
 In addition, a key set of TriBITS CMake variables for each are defined as well.

 In the next major section following this one, some `Example TriBITS Projects`_ are described.
-For those who just want to jump in and learn best by example, these exmaple projects are a good way to start.
+For those who just want to jump in and learn best by example, these example projects are a good way to start.
 These example projects will be referenced in the more detailed descriptions given in this document.

-The CMake varaibles defined by TriBITS described in the structural using below below fall into one of two types:
+The last issue to touch on before getting into the detailed descriptions of the different TriBITS structural units is the issue of how CMake variables are defined and used by TriBITS.
+The CMake variables described in the TriBITS structural units below fall into one of two major types:

 * *Local Fixed-Name Variables* are used temporarily in the processing of a TriBITS unit.
-These include variables such as ``PROJECT_NAME``, ``REPOSITORY_NAME``, ``PACKAGE_NAME``, and ``PARENT_PACKAGE_NAME`` These are distinguished by having a fixed/constant name.
+These include variables such as ``PROJECT_NAME``, ``REPOSITORY_NAME``, ``PACKAGE_NAME``, and ``PARENT_PACKAGE_NAME``.
+These are distinguished by having a non-namespaced fixed/constant name.
 They are typically part of TriBITS reflection system, allowing subordinate units to determine the encapsulating unit in which they are participating.
-For, example, a TriBITS subpackage can determine its name, its parent package's name and directories, its parent repository name and directories, and the enclosing project's name and directories.
+For, example, a TriBITS subpackage can determine its name, its parent package's name and directories, its parent repository name and directories, and the enclosing project's name and directories without having to refer to any specific names.

-* *Namespaced Variables* are used to refer to properties of a named TriBITS unit.
-These include variables such as ``${REPOSTORY_NAME}_SOURCE_DIR`` (e.g. ``TribitsExProj_SOURCE_DIR``) and ``${PACKAGE_NAME}_BINARY_DIR`` (e.g. ``SimpleCXX_BINARY_DIR``).
+* *Globally Scoped Namespaced Variables* are used to refer to properties of a named TriBITS unit that are seen globally by the entire TriBITS project.
+  These include variables such as ``${REPOSITORY_NAME}_SOURCE_DIR`` (e.g. ``TribitsExProj_SOURCE_DIR``) and ``${PACKAGE_NAME}_BINARY_DIR``
+  (e.g. ``SimpleCXX_BINARY_DIR``).
 They are available after processing the unit, for use by `downstream`_ or subordinate units.
 They are part of the